 A high-profile police shooting rocks the Minneapolis Police Department, and its reform-minded first female chief is forced to resign.
-Following three women officers— who carry on the fight to transform the MPD and restore community trust—WOMEN IN BLUE explores gender, violence and policing in America.
+Following four women officers— who carry on the fight to transform the MPD and restore community trust—WOMEN IN BLUE explores gender, race and violence in American policing.

 In 2014, I was filming my most recent film CARE in Staten Island, when I heard that Eric Garner had been killed by the police only blocks away.
 Garner, who was arrested for selling loose cigarettes outside a convenience store, was held in a choke hold, and despite his desperate pleas of “I can’t breathe” was not released and died in the encounter.
 Outraged by this police violence, I turned to the only law enforcement professional I know, Sallie Norris, a lieutenant in the NYPD.
 I wanted to know whether or not if she’d been there, if Eric Garner would still be alive.
 Off the record she told me, he most definitely would be.
 She said, she would have started by simply saying, “Hi, my name is Sallie Norris, what’s yours?”
 The rookie had gone the opposite way and resorted to violence, quickly escalating the situation out of control.

 I started wondering whether women tend to approach policing differently than men.
 When I discovered statistics going back to the early 1990’s indicating that women officers are far better at de-escalating conflict and use excessive force in radically lower numbers, I couldn’t believe that no one had made a film investigating this angle on policing, so I decided to be the one to do it.
 I went to the Minneapolis Police Department because Chief Janee Harteau was interested in having more visibility for women officers and gave me full access to the department.
 Since last April, I have been devoted to this film—and this question: “Could women help both change the culture of policing and create reform?”